-One of the oldest and most scenic segments of Route 66 in Illinois, portions of this path pre-date the Mother Road, as it travels along the old Pontiac Trail.
-Named for Ottawa Chief Pontiac, this road was the main pathway between Chicago, Illinois and St. Louis, Missouri in the early 1900s.
+One of the oldest and most scenic segments of Route 66 in Illinois, portions of this path pre-date the Mother Road as it travels along the old Pontiac Trail.
+Named for Ottawa Chief Pontiac, this road was the main pathway between Chicago, Illinois and St. Louis, Missouri, in the early 1900s.

-In 1918, a bond issue was passed to construct “hard roads” in Illinois and the old trail was designated as SBI-4 (State Bond Issue).
+In 1918, a bond issue was passed to construct “hard roads” in Illinois, and the old trail was designated as SBI-4 (State Bond Issue).

-In Springfield, it entered tot he east of the Illinois State Fairgrounds before traveling south through the capital and meandering through downtown streets until following South Grand Street to what is now Chatham Road and exiting the city on the southwest side.
+In Springfield, it entered to the east of the Illinois State Fairgrounds before traveling south through the capital and meandering through downtown streets until following South Grand Street to what is now Chatham Road and exiting the city on the southwest side.

-These sections served as part of Route 66 until 1930, when the realignment of the Route 66 south of Springfield rerouted traffic to the less populated eastern side through Litchfield in order to speed up the flow of traffic by avoiding as many towns as possible.
+These sections served as part of Route 66 until 1930, when the realignment of the Route 66 south of Springfield rerouted traffic to the less populated eastern side through Litchfield to speed up the flow of traffic by avoiding as many towns as possible.